 Shallot is in the same family as garlic and onion.
 However, unlike onions, which can be strong and pungent when eaten raw, shallots have a slightly sweet flavor and subtle notes of garlic.
-This makes shallots work especially well in dishes where eaten raw.
-Try doubling the amount of shallots from this recipe to create less spicy and sweeter sambal matah.
+This makes shallots work especially well in dishes when eaten raw.
+Try doubling the number of shallots from this recipe to create less spicy and sweeter sambal matah.

 3. Kaffir lime leaves

-It can be added whole just like adding bay leaves to soups and stir-fries, and can also be cut up into very thin slivers and added to spice pastes or topping for many recipes.
+It can be added whole just like adding bay leaves to soups and stir-fries.
+In addition, it can be cut up into very thin slivers and added to spice pastes or topping for many recipes.
 The best way to slice kaffir lime leaves is to remove the thick center vein from the leaves.
-This makes them easier to slice, and the tough center can be too hard to eat.
+This makes the leaves easier to slice, and the tough center can be too hard to eat.
 Then, use a sharp knife or pair of scissors to cut the leaves into teeny slivers.

 4. Lime juice

 Lime is a round small green citrus fruit with an acidic and slightly bitter taste.
 A splash of lime juice or a pinch of finely grated zest is usually added to dishes for a refreshing and tart flavor, transforming simple dishes into real standouts.
 It also allows less salt to be used.

 Garlic is one of the most popular of herbs and spices for its delicious aroma and depth of flavor.
 It has a strong, spicy flavor that mellows and sweetens considerably with cooking.